Stad Ship Tunnel: Bidding and prequalification

-Owing to the thick gneiss requiring tunnelled through, a "drill and blast" process is proposed by Andreassen, with materials delivered by sea owing to inadequacy of local roads, and a rock wall or possibly cofferdams being used to keep the tunnel free of water during construction.
+According to Andreassen, tunnelling through a thick gneiss layer requires a "drill and blast" process, with materials delivered by sea, owing to inadequacy of local roads.
+A rock wall (or possibly cofferdams) will be used to keep the tunnel free of water during construction.
 Approximately three million cubic metres of rock require removal.
-The tunnel's entrances have been designed by Norwegian firm Snøhetta with rock walls left rough to blend into its surrounding landscape.
-Snøhetta's designs include walkways and the construction of a new road bridge to enhance views of ships passing in and out of the tunnel.
+The tunnel's entrances have been designed by Norwegian firm Snøhetta, with the rock walls left rough to blend into its surrounding landscape.
+Snøhetta's designs include walkways and a new road bridge to enhance views of ships passing in and out of the tunnel.